How to Navigate through TES

 • Equivalency Manager

-• Equivalency Manager allows you to create and manage course equivalency relationships between your course inventory and another institution.
-The equivalency relationships are shared between all members/users of your account and can be displayed on your website using the Public View function.
+• The equivalency relationships are shared between all members/users of the institution account and can be displayed on the institution's website using the Public View.
+These equivalencies also display in the Equivalency Finder.

 • Equivalency Batch Editor